Nevada Eviction Notice Templates (8)

 Step 1 – Notice to Quit

-If the tenant does not comply with the Notice to Quit, the landlord must serve a 5-Day Notice to Quit (Unlawful Detainer) on them before filing for eviction.
+If the tenant does not comply with the first notice, the landlord must serve a 5-Day Notice to Quit (Unlawful Detainer) on them before filing for eviction.
 This notice gives them five days’ notice to contest the eviction or move out.

-Non-Payment Cases – If the eviction is in regards to non-payment of rent, this notice is not required and the landlord can skip this step.
+Exception – If the eviction is for non-payment of rent, this notice is not required, and the landlord can skip this step.

 Step 3 – Tenant’s Answer

-If the tenant chooses to contest the eviction, they will need to file their relevant response with the Local Justice Court within the given notice period.
+If the tenant chooses to contest the eviction, they will need to file the appropriate response with the local Justice Court within the given notice period or the court will issue a default judgment against them.

 • Copies of all eviction notices served on the tenant